 The function of the PTI Board is to provide oversight of the operations of PTI to ensure that PTI meets, at a minimum, applicable statutory requirements under California public benefit corporation laws and, importantly, fulfills its responsibilities under the IANA functions contract with ICANN.

-The CWG-Stewardship recommends that the PTI Board skill set is to be evaluated as a whole and not on a per member basis, whilst also ensuring that each individual member is suitable to serve as a director of PTI in their own right.
+The CWG-Stewardship recommends that the PTI Board skill set be evaluated as a whole and not on a per member basis, while also ensuring that each individual member is suitable to serve as a director of PTI in his or her own right.
 Accordingly, the PTI Board’s complete skill set should be balanced and cover an appropriate and complete composite of executive management, operational, technical, financial and corporate governance experience.

 IANA Contract and Statement of Work

 The issues currently addressed in the NTIA ICANN Functions Contract and related documents would be addressed in the ICANN-PTI IANA functions contract.
 Furthermore, the CWG-Stewardship expects that a number of existing provisions of the NTIA IANA Functions Contract will be carried over to the PTI Contract in the form of a Statement of Work (SOW), taking into account updates that will need to be made as a result of the changing relationship post-IANA Stewardship Transition as well as other recommendations outlined in Section III.
 The ICANN bylaws would reference the need for periodic and special review of the IANA Statement of Work through the IFR.
-An overview of provisions expected to be carried over into the ICANN-PTI IANA functions contract can be found in Annex E as well as Annex S which includes a draft term sheet.
+An overview of provisions expected to be carried over into the ICANN-PTI IANA functions contract can be found in Annex E as well as Annex S which includes a sample term sheet.

 IANA Function Review